 Dr Tariro Mutongwizo

 Tariro holds a PhD in Criminology from the University of Cape Town.
 She joined UNSW Law as a Postdoctoral Fellow in August 2017.
-She is working with Associate Professor Cameron Holley (UNSW Law), Associate Professor Amanda Kennedy (UNE), and Professor Clifford Shearing (Griffith University) on the Discovery Project: "Water and coal seam gas: Achieving integrated governance" (DP170100281).
+She is working with Professor Cameron Holley (UNSW Law), Professor Amanda Kennedy (QUT), and Professor Clifford Shearing (Griffith University) on the Discovery Project: "Water and coal seam gas: Achieving integrated governance" (DP170100281).
 Prior to this, Tariro was a Postdoctoral Research Fellow with the Griffith Criminology Institute (GCI) where she currently holds an adjunct position.